 Storing Your Oil

 It’s best to use a dispenser option such as this dark glass pump bottle or dropper bottle like this as it helps to dispense just the right amount without letting bacteria into the bottle.
-Dark glass will protect your DIY facial oil from light exposure.
+The dark glass will protect your DIY facial oil from light exposure.
 I don’t recommend using a plastic bottle as it can affect the oil and leach chemicals into your oil.
 The oil will last a long time so as mentioned making them in smaller batches is a good idea as the oil will eventually start to deteriorate when it’s exposed to air.
 A 60ml bottle should last a few months.
 If you are using hemp seed oil remember to store it in the fridge.